 The ESS "Living in Emergency: humanitarianism and medicine" is open to graduate students, young scholars, professionals, and activists concerned about the past and the present of humanitarian medicine and, more generally, of emergency humanitarian action.
-Participants are invited to submit proposals of papers and posters which will precirculate and be briefly presented and discussed in the workshops.
-They would be expected to address such issues as:
+Accepted papers and posters will be briefly presented and discussed during the workshops.

-- Humanitarian narratives, and their sources (official records, medical reports, personal writings, etc.) - Witnessing suffering in wars and other disasters through technologies like photography and cinema - Agencies and agendas (colonialism, national patriotism, internationalism, religious or political proselytism, war propaganda, etc.) in humanitarian medicine - The creation of emotional responses towards vulnerable bodies in humanitarian crises - Gender, emotions, and humanitarian action - Caring practices and medical technologies in humanitarian action
+Participants would be expected to address such issues as:

-- Categories of victims in wars and other disasters (wounded soldiers, prisoners, refugees, children, women, the disabled, etc.) - Situated knowledges versus pure science in emergency medicine - Relationships between humanitarian action and other spheres (national policies, international politics, international law, etc.) - Risk in humanitarian action and emotions (compassion fatigue, victim resentment, etc.).
+- Humanitarian narratives and their sources (official records, medical reports, personal writings, etc.) - Witnessing suffering in wars and other disasters through technologies like photography and cinema - Agencies and agendas (colonialism, national patriotism, internationalism, religious or political proselytism, war propaganda, etc.) in humanitarian medicine - The creation of emotional responses towards vulnerable bodies in humanitarian crises - Gender, emotions, and humanitarian action - Caring practices and medical technologies in humanitarian action - Categories of victims in wars and other disasters (wounded soldiers, prisoners, refugees, children, women, the disabled, etc.) - Situated knowledges versus pure science in emergency medicine - Relationships between humanitarian action and other spheres (national policies, international policies, international law, etc.) - Risk in humanitarian action and emotions (compassion fatigue, victim resentment).